 It all began with a low-key rural art gig in the South Island city of Nelson.
 The year was 1987; the setting, a marquee outside a restored cottage.
-Dame Susie Moncrieff, the show’s creator, was channelling her creativity with no expectations – despite having a fair amount of ambition in mind:
+Dame Susie Moncrieff, the creator of World of WearableArt (WOW), was channelling her creativity with no expectations – despite having a fair amount of ambition in mind.

-“When I started WOW in 1987, I had a vision of what it is today – an international competition that attracts the world’s most innovative designers; a huge theatrical extravaganza employing and nurturing New Zealand’s creative and production talent; and an exhibition touring USA and Europe,” she tells us.
+“When I started WOW in 1987, I had a vision of what it is today – an international competition that attracts the world’s most innovative designers; a huge theatrical extravaganza employing and nurturing New Zealand’s creative and production talent; and an exhibition touring USA and Europe,” she says.

 Despite it being held on a rainy spring night, some two hundred people attended that first show.
-Compare that with what WOW currently entails: an international design competition that attracts entries from more than 40 different countries and a three-week annual awards showcase in the capital city Wellington that gets approximately 60,000 attendees.
-Plus, a WOW Museum in its home city Nelson that receives more than 40,000 visitors each year, and a travelling exhibition that has – thus far – brought 32 of its award-winning garments to more than 700,000 fashion enthusiasts in Australia and the United States.
+Compare that with what WOW currently entails: an international design competition that attracts entries from more than 40 different countries and a three-week annual awards showcase in the capital city, Wellington, that gets approximately 60,000 attendees.
+Plus, a WOW Museum in its home city, Nelson, that receives more than 40,000 visitors each year, and a travelling exhibition that has – thus far – brought 32 of its award-winning garments to more than 600,000 fashion enthusiasts in Australia and the United States.

 In fact, the show has been a sellout ever since its first exhibition.
 WOW’s success is the reason for its relocation to Wellington in 2005 and, while Nelson locals initially criticised Moncrieff for doing so, she felt the move was necessary in order for the show to continue flourishing.
-Originally, winners would get a $1000 cash prize; nowadays, they are awarded $165,000 plus internships with leading creative companies like Peter Jackson’s Weta Workshop and Canada’s Cirque du Soleil.
-A study from 2009 even estimated that the show brings approximately NZ$ 15.1 million into the capital city’s economy.
+Originally, winners would get 1,000 New Zealand dollars; nowadays, they are awarded 170,000 dollars plus internships with leading creative companies like Peter Jackson’s Weta Workshop and Canada’s Cirque du Soleil.
+A study from 2009 even estimated that the show brings approximately 15.1 million dollars into the capital city’s economy.

 Needless to say, Moncrieff’s vision has gone the distance.